UWIT-IAM/uw-idp-web-tests/docs/settings-and-options.md

 To that end, it's important to remember that "settings" can only be controlled via yaml, but "options" can be toggled at the command line.

+## Running against prod or eval

+The tests can be run against the production environment or the test/eval environment To run the tests against production use the command line argument `--env=prod` To run the tests against production use the command line argument `--env=eval` If you do not use the `--env` flag, the tests will run against production as default.

 ## Switching profiles

 If you want to run tests using a different set of settings, you can override this two ways.